voidify3/TradingApp/Documentation/DetailedDesignDoc.md

 NetworkDataSource has the following public methods, which are used by TradingAppData:

 #TODO
-*Finish this document
 * Fix the class diagram
   -[ ] fix arrows
   -[ ] add enums and database shape
   -[ ] add interface shape
   -[ ] add method lists to data source and data
-* Ensure TradingAppData functions correctly
-* FIRST PRIORITY: implement GUI pages as specified
+* FIRST PRIORITY: implement GUI pages as specified, adding tradingappdata content and error handling on the way -[x] home page/admin portal system
-  -[ ] write methods for error displaying
-  -[ ] admin can go to holdings
-  -[ ] non-held assets are shown
-  -[ ] change own password page available from menu bar -[ ] admin home has unit and asset bars
+  -[x] admin home has unit and asset bars
+  -[ ] show all assets page
-  -[ ] unit editing page (can change credits)
+  -[x] change own password page (available from menu bar) -[ ] unit editing page (can change credits)
   -[ ] asset editing page (can change description)
   -[ ] user editing page with password box and unit dropdown and access radio